jonaskohl/CheckSlimeChunk/README.md

-# CheckSlimeChunk Utility 1.0
+# CheckSlimeChunk Utility
-> Written April 25, 2021
+> Initially written April 25, 2021
 > by [Jonas Kohl](https://jonaskohl.de/)

 This code is released under the public domain.
 Based on the code posted on the [Minecraft Wiki](https://minecraft.fandom.com/wiki/Slime#Java_Edition).